There are thousands of islands around the world, and millions of people live on them. Do islands have much mention in Bible prophecy?

 Those on islands who either never truly heard and understood the true gospel will have an opportunity.

-For details, check out Universal Offer of Salvation: There Are Hundreds of Verses in the Bible Supporting the Doctrine of True Apocatastasis Do you believe what the Bible actually teaches on this?
+For details, check out the free online book: Universal OFFER of Salvation, Apokatastasis: Can God save the lost in an age to come?
+Hundreds of scriptures reveal God’s plan of salvation.
+Do you believe what the Bible actually teaches on this?
 Will all good things be restored?
 Will God call everyone?
 Will everyone have an opportunity for salvation?
 Does God's plan of salvation take rebellion and spiritual blindness into account?

-Related sermon videos include Universal Offer of Salvation I: God is love and Universal Offer of Salvation II: The Age to Come and the 'Little Flock' and Universal Offer of Salvation III: All Are to Know Jesus, But When? and Universal Offer of Salvation IV: Will the Guilty be Pardoned? and Universal Offer of Salvation V: All Israel Will be Saved?
+Related sermon videos include: Universal Offer of Salvation 1: Apocatastasis, Universal Offer of Salvation 2: Jesus Desires All to be Saved, Mysteries of the Great White Throne Judgment (Universal Offer of Salvation part 3), Is God Fair, Will God Pardon the Ignorant?, Can God Save Your Relatives?, Babies, Limbo, Purgatory and God’s Plan, and ‘By the Mouth of All His Holy Prophets’.
 A version of the main article was also translated in the Spanish language: Oferta universal de salvación: Hay cientos de versículos en la Biblia que apoyan la verdadera doctrina de la Apocatastasis..

 Island peoples are mentioned in the Bible.
 The gospel was preached to those who dwelled on islands.